2sic/2sxc-docs/docs-src/pages/basics/server/data-flow.md

 ### Rule #3: Data Always Comes from DataSources

-Inside the system everything is loosely coupled (think Depedency Injection).
+Inside the system everything is loosely coupled (think Dependency Injection).
 So anything requesting data will always use a [DataSource](xref:NetCode.DataSources.Index) provided by some magic, and then use what was given.

 ### Rule #4: Data is Managed and Cached per App